AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-08-implementing-a-finite-state-machine-in-cpp/index.md

 Confused?
 Don't worry—I'm about to break it all down step by step.

 This is known as the **finite state design pattern**.
 In this pattern, each state is modeled as a concrete class.
-So we'll need need the following four states for our lightbulb:
+So we'll need need the following four states for our light switch:

 - `LightOff`
 - `LowIntensity`
 - `MediumIntensity`
 - `HighIntensity`

-Let's model this finite state machine with a simple diagram:

-{% include "postImage.html" src: "./images/light-fsm.jpg", alt: "Modeling our lightbulb's FSM." %}

 Each class implements a common `LightState` interface (or, in C++ terms, an *abstract class*) that exposes the following three methods:

-- `enter(Light*)`: What should happen as we enter this state?
+- `enter(Light*)`: What should we do upon entering this state?
-- `toggle(Light*)`: What should happen when we're in this state?
+- `toggle(Light*)`: What state, if any, should we transition to?
-- `exit(Light*)`: What should happen as we're exiting this state?
+- `exit(Light*)`: What should we do upon exiting this state?

 All three methods accept a pointer to the `Light` object with which the state is associated.
 How do they gain access to this pointer?
 Well, recall that we invoked `toggle` in our `Light` class like so: